Gpx/gpx.github.io/_posts/flags-attribute-in-typescript.md

 ---

-Here you can see this technique being used in TypeScript' codebase: [types.ts](https://github.com/microsoft/TypeScript/blob/f218a562bfb417ecec263fc96d7a7a71abf96268/src/compiler/types.ts#L787)
+Here you can see this technique being used in TypeScript's codebase: [types.ts](https://github.com/microsoft/TypeScript/blob/f218a562bfb417ecec263fc96d7a7a71abf96268/src/compiler/types.ts#L787)